regebro/impress-console/README.rst

 This started as an update of David Souther's notes.js, but is now not longer recognizable as such, but some parts of his code may remain.

+It can be seen in action at http://regebro.github.io/hovercraft/

 Usage
 =====